numalariamodeling/hbhi-nigeria-publication-2021/README.md

 4. [replot_seasonality_best_fit.py](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/simulation/seasonality_calibration_by_ds/replot_seasonality_best_fit.py): Classes and functions for plotting the best archetype seasonality fits, their corresponding incidence values, and 95% confidence intervals.

-Data inputs to the calibration - demographics and air temperature per LGA are provided [here](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/tree/main/simulation_inputs/demographics_and%20climate_files).
+Data inputs to the seasonality calibration - demographics and air temperature per LGA are provided [here](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/tree/main/simulation_inputs/demographics_and%20climate_files).
 RIA and LGA population data is available from the NMEP on request.

-3. Click on "Run App" and the application will launch resembling the online version [here](https://ifeomaozo.shinyapps.io/hbhi-nigeria/).

- 	* Type in the username and password that you chose in #1
-	* Make desired queries and download corresponding outputs
+### Baseline Calibration

+Two scripts are provided for setting baseline transmission intensity

+1. [sweep_seasonal_archetypes.py](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/simulation/baseline_calibration/sweep_seasonal_archetypes.py): Comprises dtk related configuration builders and scripts are running 50 year burn-ins to establish population immunity (in the absence of ITN use) using larval habitat values, estimated from seasonality calibrations, and archtype-level case management estimates in 2010 from the Nigerian Malaria Indicator Survey (MIS).

+2. [sweep_2010_PfPR_with_ITN.py](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/simulation/baseline_calibration/sweep_2010_PfPR_with_ITN.py): Similar script as #1 but includes archetype-level ITN use values estimated from the 2010 MIS.

 <!-- TROUBLESHOOT-->
 ## Troubleshooting The Shiny App